hadise-pishdast/Segmentation-Driven-Quantization-for-Image-Encoding/README.md

 ![image](https://github.com/user-attachments/assets/6bfd0a8d-f168-4515-92fb-1ebd19ed9b0a)

 ## Features
 - Implementation of image segmentation for adaptive quantization.
+Using edge detection for the segmentation as a simple way of finding high-interest areas.
 - Variable quantization scales for important and non-important image blocks.
 - Iterative adjustment of quantization to minimize bitrate differences.
 - Visualization of original, regular encoding, adaptive encoding, and edge detection results.